Best Tea for Non Tea Drinkers

 7. Chai tea

 Chai tea is a long-loved favorite among tea enthusiasts.
-And for cozy fall and winter days, it’s easy to consider it the best hot tea for beginners.
+For cozy fall and winter days, it’s easy to consider it the best hot tea for beginners.

 Masala chai is an Indian beverage made with black tea, milk, water, and aromatic herbs and spices, like cinnamon, cardamom, cloves, ginger, and even black pepper.
 It has a rich, robust, spicy flavor that’s definitely best enjoyed while wearing a sweater and staring dreamily out the window.

-Here are a few good choice for chai tea bags:
+Here are a few good choices for chai tea bags:

 8. White tea

 In my opinion, white tea is seriously underrated.
-Or at least, it gets a lot less screen time than the famous black teas, green teas, and caffeine-free herbal teas.
+Or at least, it gets a lot less screen time (and shelf space) than the famous black teas, green teas, and caffeine-free herbal teas.

 Plus, white tea has a low caffeine content, so you won’t be overwhelmed by the jitters if you’re not accustomed to drinking caffeine during the day.